-When you’ve decided to adapt your software for international audiences, the initial excitement of the endeavor can easily cloud the amount of effort that accompanies it.
-But if you want to reach a larger audience and enjoy sustained growth, you must support multiple languages and locales.
+When you decide to adapt your software for international audiences, the initial excitement of the endeavor can easily cloud the amount of effort that accompanies it.
+So, how do you localize software?
+If you want to reach a larger audience and enjoy sustained growth, you must support multiple languages and locales.
 This is not the time for a haphazard approach.

 Sure, early adopters may buy in even if you don’t have a localized user interface, but to be competitive, the software localization process is essential to your product launch.
-Before you even approach locationzation (L10n), you have to focus on internationalization (i18n) to enable multilingual capabilities without engineering changes.
+Before you even approach the main elements of localization (L10n), you have to focus on internationalization (i18n) to enable multilingual capabilities without engineering changes.
 This involves:

 - Adding locale frameworks